sumeetdas/fuml/README.md

 # Goals

 * FUML should be easily readable by humans
-* FUML should strive to use as less number of keystrokes as possible.
+* FUML should be easy to type.
 * FUML must be backed by a schema
-* FUML should use common data types used in functional programming languages
+* FUML should support common data types used in functional programming languages
 * FUML should be portable between different types of programming languages.

 # Specs